CommanderStorm/ELISA-Rennmanagement/README.md

 # Roseninselachter-Rennmanagement
 This is the (unofficial) Roseninselachter-Software.
-It is designed for this specific rowing-event and is verrrry usecase-specific.
+It is designed for this specific rowing-event and is verry usecase-specific.

 ## "Core"-Features *(see milestones for expansion-plans)*
 - Import of all data from the Exel-sheets